 Additionally, a Pittsburgh injury lawyer can also correspond with other parties on your behalf.
 Any defendants or at-fault parties can be contentious, and negotiations with insurance providers can quickly turn sour as they act in their best interests to minimize settlements and maximize their bottom line.
 An attorney can give you peace of mind by dealing with these potentially unpleasant interactions, reducing stress for you and your family.

-Ultimately, a personal injury lawyer in Pittsburgh is available for legal support when you need it, answering any questions and proceeding with case strategy in a way that can secure you the maximum possible compensation.
+Ultimately, a personal injury lawyer in Pittsburgh is available for legal support when you need them, answering any questions and proceeding with case strategy in a way that can secure you the maximum possible compensation.

 Types of Personal Injury Cases We Handle